tddfellow/tddfellow.github.io/source/_posts/2016-07-23-build-your-own-testing-framework-part-2.markdown

 Process finished with exit code 1
 ```

-It fails, but this change breaks `assertEqual` too, so that we don't see any meaningful error message now.
+It fails, but this change breaks `assertEqual` too so that we don't see any meaningful error message now.
 We can figure out if that is an expected failure or not by inspecting the stack trace:

 ```
 Error: Expected to be true, but got false